kolypto/py-good/README.md

 PathExists()
 ```

-Verify that the path eixsts.
+Verify that the path exists.